-Designed by Stephanie Flynn Sokolov
+Designed and made by Stephanie Flynn Sokolov

 Make snowballs without freezing your hands!
 Then hang them all over your house for winter décor.
 Pom-pom snowballs will never melt and the whole family will enjoy making these garlands.